Electric-Coin-Company/zashi-android/docs/Architecture.md

 # Test Fixtures
 Until the Kotlin adopts support for fixtures, fixtures live within the main source modules.
 These fixtures make it easy to write automated tests, as well as create Compose previews.
 Although these fixtures are compiled into the main application, they should be removed by R8 in release builds.

+# Debugging
+The application has support for remote configuration (aka feature toggles), which allows decoupling of releases from features being enabled.

+Debug builds allow for manual override of feature toggle entries, which can be set by command line invocations.
+These overrides last for the lifetime of the process, so they will reset if the process dies.
+Pressing the home button on Android does not necessarily stop the process, so the best way to ensure process death is to choose Force Stop in the Android settings.

+To set a configuration value manually, run the following shell command replacing `$SOME_KEY` and `$SOME_VALUE` with the key-value pair you'd like to set.
+The change will take effect immediately.

+`adb shell am broadcast -n co.electriccoin.zcash/co.electriccoin.zcash.configuration.internal.intent.IntentConfigurationReceiver --es key "$SOME_KEY" --es value "$NEW_VALUE"`

 # Shared Resources
 There are some app-wide resources that share a common namespace, and these should be documented here to make it easy to ensure there are no collisions.